gkoberger/teleprompter/README.md

 If you see this and want to use it, create an Issue and I can fix the code up a bit so anyone can use it :)

+# Make it persist

-You'll need an `.env` file that contains:
+If you want this to work across app restarts, you'll need an `.env` file that contains the following Mongo connection details:

 ```
 DB_USER=...